Tips for choosing a penetration testing company

 Penetration testing pricing in Europe and in the US

-Does your provider have data protection measures in place?
+Does your pentest provider have data protection measures in place?

-When selecting a supplier for penetration testing, data protection and data security standards must be upheld to the highest degree.
-It is essential that vendors are compliant with data protection standards such as the ones outlined in ISO 27001 certification, a popular international information security standard, or SOC 2, both of which provide assurance of best practices when it comes to handling sensitive data.
+Data protection and security standards must be upheld to the highest degree when selecting a supplier for penetration testing.
+It is essential that mature penetration testing providers are compliant with data protection standards such as the ones outlined in ISO 27001 certification, a popular international information security standard, or SOC 2, both of which provide assurance of best practices when it comes to handling sensitive data.

 Surprisingly, many cybersecurity service providers do not have strong data protection controls in place and lack the right certificates to demonstrate they are suitable to handle third-party sensitive data.